-- 61. It is critically important that health and social care professionals are clear that not all decisions involving a person lacking capacity in one or more domains are, in fact, best interests decisions.51 In almost all cases involving either the delivery of medical care or the provision of social services there will be two stages: - a.
+- 63. It is critically important that health and social care professionals are clear that not all decisions involving a person lacking capacity are, in fact, best interests decisions.52 In almost all cases involving either the delivery of medical care or the provision of social services there will be two stages: - a.
 A decision by the health or social care professionals as to what options to offer, taking into account the relevant duties upon those professionals (for instance, in the case of social care professionals in England, the duties imposed upon the local authority upon whose behalf they act to assess and meet eligible needs by the Care Act 2014).
-This is not a best interests decision because it is not a decision that the person themselves would take; - b.
-A best interests decision that is reached by the collaborative process identified above on the person's behalf as to which option to accept. - 62.
-In practice, there may be some blurring of the lines.
-For instance, the courts have made it very clear that doctors must be extremely careful when deciding what treatments to offer (or not to offer) not to be unduly swayed by their value judgments as to the quality of the patient's life.
-52 In the social care context, professionals must also be very careful that, by adopting too cautious an approach to risk, they do not thereby inadvertently render the resulting package of care so expensive that it becomes unavailable.
-Put another way, it can be very easy inadvertently for risk aversion to become self-fulfilling: being insufficiently accepting of potential risks faced at home by a service user with (say) learning disabilities could then lead to a conclusion that they require 24 hour care.
-Such 24 hour care would, inevitably, be significantly more expensive than a placement in a care home; the inevitable consequence would then be that only the care home would be on offer, 53 such that the available options between which a choice could be made on the service user's behalf would have been unduly constrained. - 63.
-Ultimately, however, there will be some decisions that are those for professionals to take as representatives of the relevant public bodies upon whose behalf they act in the discharge of the powers and duties of that body.
-Those are not best interests decisions, and meetings where such decisions are considered and reached are not best interests meetings.
-In practice, a failure to be clear as to this both in conversations with others (in particular family members) and in the context of best interests assessment is likely to lead to confusion.
-The courts are increasingly likely to be
+This is not a best interests decision because it is not a decision that the person themselves would take if they had capacity; - b.
+A best interests decision can then be reached by the collaborative process identified above on the person's behalf as to which option to accept. - 64.
+In practice, there may be some blurring of these stages.
+For instance, the courts have made it very clear that doctors must be extremely careful when deciding what treatments to offer (or not to offer) not to be unduly swayed by their value judgments as to the quality of the patient's life.53 In